 Need an e-commerce integration?
 You’ll need to pay BIG for that.

 Another hidden cost of cloud-based ERP implementation is software integration.
 It’s crucial to consider the underlying ERP solution for your cloud-based ERP implementation, as not all solutions are equal.
 NetSuite charges customers on a connection basis and can’t connect to apps that aren’t native to the core NetSuite ERP solution (e.g., e-commerce sites and electronic data interchange) without third-party partners and expensive middleware platforms.
 The result?
 Mounting prices.

 Suppose you choose SAP Business One Cloud offered by Softengine.
 In that case, you get the benefits of working with a single ERP partner for the entirety of your ERP implementation, which reduces the number of vendors and decreases the cost of the implementation.
 Softengine enables integration between existing applications and SAP Business One with solutions like FoodONE, RetailONE, & SoftengineWEB.
 You can launch custom web applications and easily enable integrated connectors to ensure all company data resides in a secure, centralized location: SAP Business One.

 Oracle NetSuite or SAP Business One: Conclusion

 For companies that have outgrown QuickBooks or a legacy ERP solution comparing SAP Business One and Oracle NetSuite will provide a modern and proven cloud-based ERP solution that can help your business scale.
-SAP Business One will likely be the ideal choice for companies that are looking for flexibility in their deployment options and businesses that are inventory and asset intensive.
+SAP Business One will likely be the ideal choice as a NetSuite Alternative for companies that are looking for flexibility in their deployment options and businesses that are inventory and asset-intensive.